faezezps/Deep-Learning/Sentiment Analysis/README.md

 - Relu activation was also wrong decision here.

-- Using stacked LSTM and iception module did not helped!
+- Using stacked LSTM and inception module did not helped!
 However, there are a lot of different ways that we could experiment here.